caucow/CustomDispensers/README.md

   item.
 I want add the ability to use an NBT matcher, so rather than being forced to use an exact item, only some tags in the item will need to match.
 This will be useful in `break_block` and `attack_entity` actions so damaged pickaxes or swords can be used.
+- `place_block` - An action that lets you place blocks.
+Will need some kind of magical filtering thing or something idk

 ## Commands